-As graphically illustrated in \Cref{fig:EPs}, this simplified system vividly demonstrates a fundamental transition.
+As graphically illustrated in \Cref{fig:EPs}, this simplified system demonstrates a fundamental transition.
 It moves from an unbroken-$\mathcal{PT}$-symmetry regime, characterized by purely real eigenvalues (signifying stable oscillations), to a broken-$\mathcal{PT}$-symmetry regime, where eigenvalues become complex conjugates (indicating exponential growth or decay).
-The pivotal boundary that separates these distinct phases is known as an exceptional point (EP) \cite{Djor2024, Chitsazi2017}.
+The boundary that separates these distinct phases is known as an exceptional point (EP) \cite{Djor2024, Chitsazi2017}.
 In an EP, not only do the eigenvalues coalesce but also the corresponding eigenvectors merge, leading to unique physical phenomena such as enhanced sensor sensitivity and non-reciprocal light propagation \cite{Djor2024, Wu2025}.
+It can be seen clearly from \Cref{fig:EPs}(a-b), when $\kappa_a \neq \kappa_c$, the imbalance introduces additional damping that pushes the system toward the broken phase early, so the exceptional point occurs at a small coupling (around $J_1/\omega_m \approx 0.027$).
+On the other hand, when $\kappa_a = \kappa_c$, the gain in one cavity exactly compensates for the loss in the other.
+This increases the effective coupling threshold needed for the two supermodes to coalesce into an EP (around $J_1/\omega_m \approx 0.1$).
+Thus, the system requires a stronger nonreciprocal coupling $J_1$ to reach the exceptional point.
+Since $\kappa_c = \kappa_a$ is larger than the unbalanced case ($\kappa_c < \kappa_a$), the EP moves to a higher value of $J_1$.
+As the coupling is directional, the system behaves like an effective active feedback loop.
+Under $\mathcal{PT}$-balanced gain–loss conditions, it takes a stronger directional coupling to reach the regime where the two eigenvalues coalesce.

 Within our architecture, this optical subsystem effectively acts as a non-Hermitian filter, pre-conditioning the photonic environment for the subsequent quantum optomechanical interactions.